Chapter One: The Hellfire Club: Critical response

 On Rotten Tomatoes, the episode holds an approval rating of 100% based on 8 reviews, with an average rating of 7.6/10.

-Paul Dailly of TV Fantastic gave the episode a 4.5 out of 5 stars staging "I wasn't sold initially on the characters being pulled apart because it felt like a forced development to tell different stories.
-After watching "Chapter One: The Hellfire Club," the writing is as strong as ever, and the characters are evolving in ways I didn't think possible before. (...)
-We've witnessed several bonkers twists on this show, so he [Eddie Munson] may be able to escape from this horrifying encounter unscathed."
+Paul Dailly of TV Fantastic gave the episode a 4.5 out of 5 stars stating, "I wasn't sold initially on the characters being pulled apart because it felt like a forced development to tell different stories.
+After watching 'Chapter One: The Hellfire Club,' the writing is as strong as ever, and the characters are evolving in ways I didn't think possible before."

-Members of the press who have seen the first episode in advance wrote that it is "darker, more mature, and scare-heavy vibe".
-They also appreciate that there is more space for the characters.
+Members of the press who had seen the first episode in advance wrote that it had a "darker, more mature, and scare-heavy vibe".
+They also praised the episode for giving more space for the characters.